timheuer/callisto/readme.md

 * `BooleanToVisibilityConverter` - a converter to well, convert boolean to visibility, very common use
 * `LengthToBooleanConverter` - a converter to examine a string length to convert to boolean (simple validation helper)
 * `RelativeTimeConverter` - a converter to show time as relative string, i.e., 'about an hour ago'
-* Extensions - some extension method helpers
+* Extensions - some extension method helpers (i.e., bind html content to a WebView)

 What is in the plan (could always use the help):

 * `DatePicker` and `TimePicker` - providing a globalized time/date picker control in Metro style
 * `Ratings` - providing a rating control for Metro style
 * `Pivot` - a UI interface for providing "tabbed" interface in a Metro style way
-* `ThemeSwitcher` - to dynamically switch themes for certain UI components

 ## How To Install It?
 There are two ways you can install the control.